 1. Word of mouth is the most powerful form of social influence:

-Personal influence is much more important than traditional marketing because individuals will often be willing to comply, conform and copy the behaviour of their peers.
+Personal influence is much more important than traditional marketing.
+Individuals will often be willing to comply, conform and copy the behaviour of their peers.
 Our natural ability to copy embeds knowledge into our social networks that can spread throughout wider society.

 A widely held belief here is that such influence is defined by word of mouth (WoM).
 Word of mouth is not the most powerful form of social influence; it’s just the most noticeable.
-Measuring WoM may be a good indicator of peer-to-peer influence but it does not cover non-verbal behaviour,traditions or social norms which can be more important drivers of mass behaviour.
+Measuring WoM may be a good indicator of peer-to-peer influence.
+It does not cover non-verbal behaviour, traditions or social norms which can be more important drivers of mass behaviour.

 Leading by example is often a much more powerful form of social influence.
-Pedro Gardete, Assistant Professor of Marketing at Stanford University, analysed in-flight purchasing behaviour on 2,000 flights of a major US airline between January and February 2012.
+Pedro Gardete, Assistant Professor of Marketing at Stanford University, analysed in-flight purchasing behaviour on 2,000 flights between January and February 2012.
 His analysis found that people sitting next to a passenger who bought something on the flight were around 30% more likely to make a purchase themselves.

 He also analysed the behaviour of people travelling together under the same reservation number.
 The propensity to buy doubled if the person next to them makes a purchase and is someone they know.
-This could be due to friends or family sharing the same tastes, but it could also suggest they are influenced by their travelling companion.
+This could be due to friends or family sharing the same tastes.
+It could also suggest they are influenced by their travelling companion.

-2. Marketing-generated WoM can be as influential as naturally originating WoM.
+2. Marketing WoM can be as influential as naturally originating WoM

-The evidence suggests that naturally generated WoM is more influential than marketing-stimulated WoM.
-This may be because it is perceived to be more genuine and less manipulative.
+The evidence suggests that naturally generated WoM is more influential than marketing WoM.
+This may be because it is more genuine and less manipulative.
 The key take-out here is that what people do without business involvement is more powerful at driving significant and swift change in consumer behaviour.
-Just look at how quickly SMS text messaging was adopted as a means of communicating with each other and yet it was just an afterthought from the mobile networks.
+Just look at how quickly SMS text messaging was adopted as a means of communicating with each other.
+Yet it was just an afterthought from the mobile networks.

 WoM is an important channel for marketers because it is a persuasive and to a degree, a free media.
 However, an appreciation of the power of WoM is nothing new.
 A US study in 1955 estimated that WoM was seven times more influential than print advertising at encouraging brand-switching.

-The perception among some markers that B2B markets are somehow less influenced by what individuals say about brands does not stack up with the evidence.
+The perception among some markers that B2B markets are somehow less influenced by what individuals say about brands.
 WoM is just as important in B2B as in B2C markets because people in organisations are integrated into the same social networks that the rest of the population are part of.

 5. People can’t tell the difference between marketing-generated WoM and naturally occurring WOM?